 Purpose of this policy

-To ensure that schools are informed about Student Support Services available to school networks.
+To ensure that schools are informed about student support services (SSS) available to schools.

 - work in collaboration with services within the community to identify and intervene early with children and young people who have additional needs or are at risk of disengagement